wp-plugins/the-events-calendar-private-category/readme.txt

 Tags: the event calendar, private category
 Requires at least: 3.3
 Tested up to: 3.5.1
-Stable tag:
+Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add-on to The Events Calendar Plugin (http://wordpress.org/extend/plugins/the-events-calendar/).
+Add-on to The Events Calendar Plugin.

 This plug-in allows event categories to be set as private and viewable only to logged-in users.